chetanalotliker/compete-mongo/README.md

 - Bookstore.books
 - db.books.find({"author":"Mock Author"})

-You can try other queries in mongo shell.
+Note: You can try other queries in mongo shell.

 What are indexes and how to add indexes in mongo db